 Sample Pay Statement

 For a detailed explanation of each numbered section, see the links below.
-For a quick-reference version of this web page, see the "Anatomy of a Pay Statement" job aid.
+For a quick-reference version of this web page, see the Pay Statement Summary (pdf).

 Explanation of Your Pay Statement

 Payor Information: Shows the name and address of the entity responsible for payment.

 - Business Unit: The code for your business unit

 - Advice #: The check number.
 It will show zero if you have direct deposit.